Downloading and installing

 Latest version

-The latest version is 1.6.
-The project’s download page has this version.
-You can also get the bleeding-edge version from the Github repository.
+The latest version is 2.0*.
+You can get the bleeding-edge version from the Github repository.

 Dependencies

 Naturally you need the Python interpreter.
-It’s recommended to use Python 2.7.
 You’ll have to install the 32 bit VM to debug 32 bit targets and the 64 bit VM for 64 bit targets.
-Both VMs can be installed on the same machine.
+Both interpreters can be installed on the same machine.

 Disassembler